yaelhm/Classification-model/README.md

 Contact info: yaelher@gmail.com
 # Overview
 This code is built on fast.ai version 1.6.
-If you have version 2, please downgrade.
+If you have version 2

 ## Data organization
 The dataset should include: